rokosbasilisk/arcnet/README.md

 - generate a lot of tetris gameplay trajectories (multicolor)
 - use these to pretrain a 2D self-attention transformer to predict next grid-state
 - finetune on ARC tasks to predict output-grid given input-output training examples
+- if tetris does'nt work, do the permutation invariance stuff